SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 ## Logging

-After you've pushed your app, you may want to check the logs to debug any issues or just too see the event history.
+After you've pushed your app, you may want to check the logs to debug any issues or just to see the event history.

 To view a stream of your app's logs, run: